1. Do I have to be a UK national to apply for this role?

 - You are currently suspended from the register

-- You have been struck off the register
+- You have ever been struck off the register.

-Panel Members will need to commit to a minimum of 10 days per annum.
+Panel Members will be expected to sit for a minimum of 15 days per annum.

 The initial appointment will be for a period of 4 years.
 Panel members may serve for a maximum of 2 terms, subject to meeting the required standards of performance.

-Panel Members are entitled to remuneration of £310 per day.
+Panel Members will receive a fee of £310 per day.

 Yes.
-We conduct as business as possible through electronic media.
+The NMC conducts as much of its business as possible through electronic media.
 You should therefore expect, and be able, to receive information and training via the internet.
 Furthermore with virtual hearings likely to continue to some degree post pandemic panel members would require a good level of IT proficiency

 We are seeking panel members who can demonstrate that they meet the essential competencies.

-You don't require prior experience of working in regulation but must be able to demonstrate that you meet the essential competencies.
+You do not require prior experience of working in regulation but must be able to demonstrate that you meet the essential competencies.

 Unfortunately, due to the number of applications we anticipate receiving for these roles, we are unable to arrange meetings / telephone calls with individuals prior to them making an application.

-If you're successful at interview you will be invited to 2 days training, which form part of the selection process.
+If you are successful at interview you will be invited to 2 days training, which form part of the selection process.

-We'll pay for your travel and accommodation for this training but you won't be reimbursed for your attendance.
+We will pay for your travel and accommodation for this training but you will be not be reimbursed for your attendance.

-Following successful completion of training our Appointments Board will look at recommendations for appointment and Council will make final decisions on appointment at their meeting in September 2018.
+Following successful completion of training our Appointments Board will scrutinise recommendations for appointment and Council will make final decisions on appointment at their meeting on 23 June 2021.